wooldridge/kendo-react-nodejs-express/README.md

-# KendoReact Data Grid With Express Server
+# KendoReact Data Grid With MarkLogic

 This is a sample application that uses the KendoReact Data Grid with an Express server.
 The Grid has server data operations and CRUD operations.